econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

-# Emojicoin Dot Fun Architecture Specification
+# emojicoin dot fun Architecture Specification

 The key words `MUST`, `MUST NOT`, `REQUIRED`, `SHALL`, `SHALL NOT`, `SHOULD`, `SHOULD NOT`, `RECOMMENDED`,  `MAY`, and `OPTIONAL` in this document are to be